Sylvester Stallone was rejected 1,500 times when he selling the movie script with himself as “Rocky”

-Drawing inspiration from him, I wanted to outline the rejections we typically face in B2B sales and the options we have to deal with them.
+Drawing inspiration from the man himself, I wanted to outline the rejections we typically face in B2B sales and the options we have to deal with them.

 Objection: “Your product is too pricey.
-I can get similar benefits from one that is cheaper, which suits our budget!”
+I can get similar benefits from a cheaper alternative!”

-Quick Tip: If you drive the sales discussion only on price, there are very good chances that the customer’s focus point would remain price and will haggle.
+Quick Tip: If you drive the sales discussion only on price, there are very good chances that the customer’s focal point would remain price and will haggle.

 - Break down the total cost into smaller amounts, in that way it does not look like a huge investment

-- Focus on your product’s unique value and the final result that it brings – This is very critical!
+- Focus on your product’s unique value and its benefits <– This is very critical!

 - Have your stats ready for justifying your price vs the price of your competitors